bpodgursky/jbool_expressions/README.md

 Project jbool_expressions
 ========

-jbool_expressions is a simple open-source library for creating and manipulating boolean expressions in java.
+jbool_expressions is a simple open-source library for creating and manipulating  booleanexpressions in java.

 Example / Usage
 ====